danndejesus1/pneumoniAI/README.md

 regulatory/jurisdictional standards.

 **Q: Is the model accurate—should I trust its outputs?**
 A: No diagnosis is ever made.
-Model predictions are illustrative only.
+Model predictions are illustrative and for proof of concept only.
 See source code and original X-ray model references for limitations.

 **Q: Can I extend this to other X-ray classes/labels?**